 While using Xcode is unsupported, GN supports a hybrid approach of using Ninja for building, but Xcode for editing and driving compilation.
 Xcode is still slow, but it runs fairly well even with indexing enabled.
 Most people build in the Terminal and write code with a text editor, though.

 With hybrid builds, compilation is still handled by Ninja, and can be run from the command line (e.g.

-chrome target in the hybrid workspace and choosing Build.
+chrome target in the hybrid project and choosing Build.